University of Sydney Partnership

 12 USY points = 8 U.S. semester credit hours

-Early Start / Early Depart
+Early Start / Early Depart Program

-Application Deadline: September 15
+Application Deadline: October 15

 IFSA students studying at University of Sydney for the spring term can opt to arrive early and leave early (also called the “Spring Friendly Semester”) in order to align their study abroad dates with a U.S. calendar.
 Many students find this helpful in order to participate in summer internship opportunities in the U.S. that require them to be back for the month of June.
 Students arrive early and begin their semester with a single, intensively taught course in Sydney’s summer term (January-February), then take three courses during semester 1.
 These are chosen from a curated list of courses that either do not have exams, or from a special list of business units where arrangements have been made for students to take their exams early (available here).